muqiuq/wgcfghelp/README.md

  - [WireGuard](https://www.wireguard.com/install/)
    - On macOS: Using homebrew
    - On Windows: Using Installer
-   - On Linux: Using package Manager
+   - On Linux: Using package manager

 ### Steps